kmai16/fullstack-takehome/README.md

    - Consider using Tailwind CSS for consistent styling

 #### Frontend Technical Notes

 - The project uses Apollo Client for GraphQL integration
 - TypeScript is configured with strict type checking
 - Tailwind CSS is available for styling
 - The table component uses TanStack Table (React Table v8)
-- If you make changes to GraphQL queries, run the code generation script: `npm run generate`
+- If you make changes to GraphQL queries, run the code generation script: `npm run codegen`

 ### Backend Tasks

 #### Required Tasks

 1. **Extend the Posts Data Model**

    - The `Post` struct in `src/resolvers.rs` currently has basic fields
    - You need to add a new field to store post content/body text
    - Consider what data type is most appropriate for storing longer text content

 2. **Update Database Schema**

    - Ensure your database schema supports the new field you're adding
    - The `init.sql` file contains the initial database setup
    - Consider how existing posts should handle the new field

 3. **Update GraphQL Schema**
    - Make sure your new field is exposed through the GraphQL API
-   - Test your changes using the GraphQL playground at `http://localhost:8000/graphql`
+   - Test your changes using the GraphQL playground at `http://localhost:8000/graphiql`
    - Ensure the field is queryable and properly typed

 #### Backend Technical Notes

 - The project uses async-graphql for GraphQL implementation
 - SQLx is used for database interactions with PostgreSQL
 - The FilterBuilder macro provides automatic filter generation